armory/documentation/_spinnaker_install_admin_guides/upgrade-oss-to-armory.md

 ## Halyard running in a Kubernetes pod

-If Halyard is running in your Kubernetes cluster, either as a Kubernetes Deployment or a Kubernetes StatefulSet, then you can do an in-place upgrade.
+If Halyard is running in your Kubernetes cluster, either as a Kubernetes Deployment or a Kubernetes StatefulSet, then you can do an in-place upgrade:

 1. First, update the image for your Halyard Deployment / StatefulSet from the OSS Halyard image (`gcr.io/spinnaker-marketplace/halyard:stable`) to the Armory Halyard image (`index.docker.io/armory/halyard-armory:{{ site.data.versions.halyard-armory-version }}`)

 1. Wait for the pod to start up.

-1. Then, exec into your Kubernetes pod (update with your namespace and pod name, accordingly)
+1. Exec into your Kubernetes pod (insert your namespace and pod name, accordingly):

    ```bash
    kubectl exec -it spinnaker bash
    ```

-1. Update the version of Spinnaker
+1. Update the version of Spinnaker:

    ```bash
    hal config version edit --version $(hal version latest -q)
    ```

-   (This will use the latest version; If you want to use a different version, use `hal version list` to get a list of available versions, and then `hal config version edit --version X.X.X` to specify a specific version).
+   This will use the latest stable version.
+If you want to use a different version, use `hal version list` to get a list of available versions, and then `hal config version edit --version X.X.X` to specify a specific version.

-1. Apply your changes
+1. Apply your changes:

    ```bash
    hal deploy apply